paulipa/sico-wiki/services/ingame-services/citadels.md

 title: Citadels
 description:
 published: true
-date: 2020-07-07T08:29:00.778Z
+date: 2020-08-07T10:18:16.142Z
 tags:
-editor: undefined
+editor: markdown
 ---

 # Citadels
-Upwell Structures or citadels are player build and controlled stations with a variety of service.
+Upwell Structures or citadels are player-built and controlled stations with a variety of services.
 Currently they are still under development and have a limited amount of features but as time goes on the amount of things they are capable of will go up.

 Silent Coalition offers a variety of different citadels for your use depending on your operating locations.
 All of these structures are designed to improve your quality of gaming and provide you safe places to stage from.